Most voters will tell you they’re turned off by negative campaign mailers and ads.

 First of all, throw out anything that your poll does not show is a winning hit.

-Once you’ve figured out what hits work against your opponent, pick up to three that can help you bring your opponent down.
+Once you’ve figured out what hits will work against your opponent, pick up to three that can help you bring your opponent down.

 If you can, narrow it down to only one thing.